PhillipLam89/Driving-Car/README.md

 An HTML, CSS, and JavaScript driving game.

-Technologies Used
+# Technologies Used

-Features
+# Features
-Teachers can view a list of recorded grades.
-Teachers can view the average grade.
-Teachers can add a grade to the table.
-Teachers can delete a grade from the table.
+User can choose starting direction of the car
+User can start/stop driving with space-bar
+User can use arrow keys while car is moving to change directions properly User can allow car to go off screen

-Preview
+# Preview

-System Requirements
+# System Requirements

 git clone https://github.com/Learning-Fuze/sgt-react